-Part 3 – currency exhibition
+Part 3 – Currency Exhibition

 Coins used in the Land of Israel and Jewish minting in ancient times: from the return to Zion to the Ottoman period.

-The idea of minting coins reached our shores later one, about 200 years after the invention of coinage, during the Persian period.
+The idea of minting coins reached our shores later on, about 200 years after the invention of coinage, during the Persian period.
 The first coins to be minted in Israel were produced in the 5th century BCE.

 Coins were first minted in the coastal area (Gaza, Ashkelon, and Ashdod), and then in Samaria and Judea.
 Jews began minting coins in the 4th century BCE, when coins were also first minted in Jerusalem.